Counter-Bureaucracy

 Kuz Kunar district of Nangarhar Province on the Jalalabad – Assadabad road

-Building roads as “the mission” isn’t “COIN” despite our efforts positive impact on some formally unstable districts is not enough if your goal is to leave Afghanistan a secure, functional country.
-That would be a strategic goal but like the Russians before us we do not have a strategy, just tactics.
-Afghanistan will not be functional country anytime soon because the source of legitimacy for Afghan rulers has never been through an elected government.
-GoIRA as the military calls the Kabul government is and will always be perceived as illegitimate by a majority of the population.
-In that respect we face a similar situation to both the Russians and our checkered past in Vietnam.
+Building roads as “the mission” isn’t “COIN” despite our efforts; a positive impact on some formerly unstable districts is not enough if your goal is to leave Afghanistan a secure, functional country.
+That would be a strategic goal, but like the Russians before us, we do not have a strategy, just tactics.
+Afghanistan will not be a functional country anytime soon because the source of legitimacy for Afghan rulers has never been through an elected government.
+GoIRA, as the military calls the Kabul government, is and will always be perceived as illegitimate by a majority of the population.
+In that respect, we face a similar situation to both the Russians and our checkered past in Vietnam.
 Check out this quote comparing Afghanistan and Vietnam from a recent article in Military Review:

 Both insurgencies were and are rurally based.
 In both cases, 80 percent of the population was and is rural, with national literacy hovering around 10 percent.
 Both insurgencies were and are ethnically cohesive and exclusive.
 In both cases, insurgents enjoyed safe sanctuary behind a long, rugged and uncloseable border, which conventional U.S. forces could not and cannot cross, where the enemy had and has uncontested political power.

 The article can be found embedded in this post at the American Thinker blog.
-The Vietnam analogy is one I have resisted in the past but I am rapidly becoming convinced that it is becoming a valid comparison.
-Look at this recent article about the Army Stryker Brigade operating down south in Kandahar Province.
+The Vietnam analogy is one I have resisted in the past, but I am rapidly becoming convinced that it is a valid comparison.
+This recent article concerns the Army Stryker Brigade operating south in Kandahar Province.
 The Army Brigade Commander sounds exactly like one of his Vietnam era counterparts – check out this quote from him:

 …He outlined how he intended his approach to work.
 [W]hen it comes to the enemy, you have leadership, supply chains and formations.
 And you’ve really got to tackle all three of those, Tunnell said.
 I was wounded as a battalion commander and they had a perfectly capable battalion commander in to replace me very quickly; our supply lines were interdicted with ambushes and they never stopped us from getting any resources, but when you degrade a formation substantially, that will stop operations.
 And then if you degrade formations, supply chains and leadership near simultaneously, you’ll cause the enemy in the area to collapse, and that is what we’re trying to do here.

 Hate to point out the obvious but that quote is bullshit.
-General McChrystal can talk about counterinsurgency all he wants but it seems that commanders at the Brigade level pretty much do what they want based on what they know and what they know is how to kill people.
-COIN is a tactic – we need a strategy but have none because the National Command Authority continues to vote present.
-Without a strategy it is impossible to tell how well we are doing or predict when we will be done.
+General McChrystal can talk about counterinsurgency all he wants, but it seems that commanders at the Brigade level pretty much do what they want based on what they know, and what they know is how to kill people.
+COIN is a tactic – we need a strategy, but have none because the National Command Authority continues to vote present.
+Without a plan, it is impossible to tell how well we are doing or predict when we will be done.

 We are asking men and women from over 40 countries to fight so Afghanistan can join the core group of functional nations.
-Somebody needs to be leading this effort by creating a strategy with which we can define an endstate allowing us to estimate how we are doing and when we can leave.
-That would be the job of our current Commander in Chief – inshallah someday soon he will figure that out.
+Somebody needs to lead this effort by creating a strategy with which we can define an endstate, allowing us to estimate how we are doing and when we can leave.
+That would be the job of our current Commander in Chief—inshallah, someday soon, he will figure that out.

 The Tribes